LukasKnuth/lknuth.dev/content/writings/smallest_monitoring_stack.md

 ## Observability

-Again my goal was something simple that could run easily on my own infra.
+Again, we're going for simplicity.
 There are many great hosted observability services out there, but that just adds extra complexity.
 What if we just went much simpler?

-I had a look around and decided to use Fluent Bit, the more lightweight and faster cousin of Fluentd.
+I had a look around and decided to use Fluent Bit, the more lightweight cousin of Fluentd.
-Fluent Bit can easily be configured to stream any container logs that Kubernetes collects, enrich them with meta information and filter everything.
+Fluent Bit can easily be configured to stream any container logs that Kubernetes collects, enrich them with metadata and filter everything.

 I'm primarily interested in knowing if anything is wrong with my Litestream replication.
 For example, if my local NAS goes offline or if the internet connection to Wasabi drops.